 If you write anything to instruct people on how to do something, this presentation is for you.

-The news is bad: the Geneva based ILO (International Labor Organization estimates that more than one million people lose their lives at work annually.
+The news is bad: the Geneva based ILO (International Labor Organization) estimates that more than one million people lose their lives at work annually.
 OSHA (Occupational Health and Safety Association) in 2018 reported 5250 fatalities in the highly regulated Oil and Gas Industry alone.
 Since 2014 we have not shown significant improvement.

 We have not improved.
 “Safety is our First Priority” is what we all say.
-Countless safety trainings, hazard assessment tools, risk ranking methods and awareness programs are to make us safer, and yet industry has not recorded a significant improvement since 2014.
+Countless safety trainings, hazard assessment tools, risk ranking methods and awareness programs are to make us safer, and yet the industry has not recorded a significant improvement since 2014.

 High-risk procedures can kill.
 Most UX solutions focus on marketing and web and app designs.
 More recently UX engineered control rooms, cockpit layouts and car dashboards have helped save lives.
-However, a comprehension error during a surgical procedure, or an emergency procedure can also have fatal consequences, and these high-risk procedures are not prepared by qualified UX engineers.
+However, a comprehension error during a surgical procedure or an emergency procedure can also have fatal consequences, and these high-risk procedures are not prepared by qualified UX engineers.

-UX engineering can makes us safer: This presentation shows how strategically applied psychology improves industrial safety.
+UX engineering can make us safer: This presentation shows how strategically applied psychology improves industrial safety.
 We recommend applying cognitive strategies to measurably reduce comprehension errors in order to measurably reduce human performance errors.
 By reducing human performance errors, we measurably increase safety.